Nithindanday/Google-Play-Music-Desktop-Player-UNOFFICIAL-/README.md

 Development
 -----------
+Most of the building instructions dont work.
+The macos & linux versions dont build rn, if you want to build probably just get you environment to mach the appveyor.yml as much as possible.

-To get started just pull the repo and run the following
+To get started just ~~pull~~ clone the repo and run the following

 ```bash
 npm install